rajaneesh80/cryptocurrency_dashboard/README.md

 - Keep it simple.
 - Focus to use bootstrap when possible.
-- Deliver clean easy to read design.
+- Deliver clean, easy to read design.

+## UX Design

+Details of the UX design undertaken as part of this project is available in the Wirefra folder.
+These documents outline how I approached the design of this website.

 <hr>

-## User stories

 ### As a visitor I want to have:

 - On Home Page:

-    - the very first thing the use see the Last Updated : Local time
+    - the very first thing the user sees the Last Updated: Local time.

-    - A top 12 crypto-currencies coin grid with the Coin Image Icon up and down arrow sign changes the colour if the price gone up and red if the price gone down.
+    - after time 12 crypto-currencies coins grid shows the current coin price, an image with up and down arrow, the arrow changes the colour if the coin last price goes up and down.

-    - When use hover on Coin name tool tip show Yearly Graph message if user clicked it  redirect the user to coin Yearly Graph page
+    - When the user hovers on coin name tooltip show Yearly Graph message if the user clicked it redirect the user to coin Yearly Graph page.

-    - Coin Yearly Graph  page shows  last updated  local time on top and the coin (Coin Icon, Current Value, Today's Highest, Today's Lowest, % Change,  Market Cap) current values in table format underneath the  coin summary use can see the coin one year line chart with date & price toll tip.
+    - Coin Yearly Graph page shows last updated local time and the coin current summary with Coin Icon, Current Value, Today's Highest, Today's Lowest, % Change, Market Cap values in a table format.

+    Underneath the coin, summary user can see the coin one-year line chart with circle tooltip.
+    If the user hovers on circles, it shows date & price.

-    - When use hover on Coin Icon tool tip show Yearly Analysis message if user clicked it  redirect the user to the coin Yearly Analysis page.
+    - When the user hovers coin image tooltip show Yearly Analysis message if the user clicked on the image, it redirects the user to the coin Yearly Analysis page.

-    - Coin Yearly Analyis page have got:
+    - Coin Yearly Analysis page has got:

-        - Monthly Volume Pie Chart the chart also has 12 colourful legends for each month to make it easy for the user if he or she wishes to analyse the coin date by months.
+        - Monthly Volume Pie Chart the chart also has 12 colourful legends for each month to make it easy for the user if the user wishes to analyse the coin by months.

-        - Monthly bubble chart to see witch months was performing the best so the user can expect that these months are the best to invest.
+        - Monthly bubble chart to see which months were performing the best so the user can expect that these months are the best to invest.

         - Monthly bubble chart to have the option to select given months so the user can analyse only this month.